Suhani0920/AI-Accessibility-Assistant/README.md

-# AI Accessibility Assistant 🚀 (Execute 4.0 Hackathon)
+# AI Accessibility Assistant 🚀

 **AI Accessibility Assistant** is a **Chrome extension**  that leverages AI to enhance digital accessibility for users by providing essential features such as text summarization, text-to-speech reading, font size adjustment.